Joshua Dobbs: Professional career

+Pre-draft

 Dobbs received an invitation to the Senior Bowl and was named the starting quarterback for the South.
-He finished the game completing 12-of-15 pass attempts for 102 passing yards and an interception, as the South defeated the North 16–15.
-The majority of NFL draft experts and analysts projected him to be a fourth to fifth round pick.
-NFL analyst Mike Mayock projected him to be selected in the second round and NFL.com projected him to be drafted in the third round.
+He finished the game completing 12-of-15 pass attempts for 102 passing yards and an interception, as the South narrowly defeated the North 16–15.
+Most NFL draft experts and analysts projected Dobbs to be a fourth to fifth round pick.
+NFL analyst Mike Mayock projected him to be selected in the second round and NFL.com projected Dobbs to be drafted in the third round.
 After attending the NFL Scouting Combine, he was ranked the seventh best quarterback in the draft by ESPN, the ninth best quarterback by Sports Illustrated, and NFLDraftScout.com ranked him the eighth best quarterback in the draft.
-He attended Tennessee's Pro Day and scripted his own set of plays; 19 other teammates also participated in Tennessee's Pro Day.
+Dobbs attended Tennessee's Pro Day and scripted his own set of plays; 19 other teammates also participated in Tennessee's Pro Day.
 He held workouts for six teams: the Kansas City Chiefs, Tennessee Titans, Carolina Panthers, San Diego Chargers, Pittsburgh Steelers, and New Orleans Saints.

+Pittsburgh Steelers (first stint)

-The Pittsburgh Steelers selected Dobbs in the fourth round (135th overall) of the 2017 NFL Draft.
+The Steelers selected Dobbs in the fourth round (135th overall) of the 2017 NFL draft.
 He was the seventh quarterback selected, and the Steelers also drafted his former Tennessee and Senior Bowl teammate, cornerback Cameron Sutton.
-He replaced Zach Mettenberger following the draft.
+Dobbs replaced Zach Mettenberger following the draft.

-Pittsburgh Steelers (first tenure)

-2017 season

-On May 22, 2017, the Pittsburgh Steelers signed Dobbs to a four-year, $2.95 million contract with a signing bonus of $554,295.

-Dobbs was named the starter for the Steelers' pre-season opener against the New York Giants.

-After two starts and four appearances during the pre-season, Dobbs spent his entire rookie season behind incumbent starter Ben Roethlisberger and long-term backup Landry Jones.
+On May 22, 2017, the Steelers signed Dobbs to a four-year, $2.95 million contract with a signing bonus of $554,295.
+He was named the starter for the preseason opener against the New York Giants.
+After two starts and four appearances during the preseason, Dobbs spent his entire rookie season behind incumbent starter Ben Roethlisberger and long-term backup Landry Jones.

-2018 season

-Dobbs made his NFL regular season debut on October 7, 2018, in a 41–17 Steelers win against the Atlanta Falcons, as on the final play of the game, he kneeled down for a loss of 3 yards.

-On November 4, 2018, in a 23–16 Steelers Week 9 victory against the Baltimore Ravens, Dobbs completed a 22-yard pass to JuJu Smith-Schuster, after stepping in for Ben Roethlisberger, who got injured on the previous play.
-In Week 14, against the Oakland Raiders, Dobbs once again had to step in for Roethlisberger, who had suffered a rib injury.
-He finished 4-of-9 for 24 yards and one interception in the 24–21 loss.
-Overall, in the 2018 season, he appeared in five games and went 6-of-12 for 43 yards and one interception.
+Dobbs made his NFL debut in the 2018 season against the Atlanta Falcons in Week 5, taking a knee to close out the 41–17 victory.
+On November 4, 2018, in a 23–16 victory over the Baltimore Ravens, Dobbs completed a 22-yard pass to JuJu Smith-Schuster, after stepping in for Ben Roethlisberger, who got injured on the previous play.
+In Week 14 against the Oakland Raiders, Dobbs once again stepped in for Roethlisberger, who suffered a rib injury.
+He finished 4-of-9 for 24 yards and an interception during the 24–21 road loss.

+Dobbs finished the 2018 season with 43 passing yards and an interception in five games and no starts.